Sign in

 Doriff Product Page

-According to LendingTree, more than 4 in 10 Americans say social media has contributed to their spending more on beauty products than they would have otherwise.
-From TikTok to Instagram, one scroll is enough to show you some of the trendiest products influencers are hoping you buy, like those viral red light masks that have become popular in recent years.
+LendingTree reports that over 40% of Americans believe social media has led them to spend more on beauty products than they otherwise would.
+From TikTok to Instagram, a casual scroll showcases the trendiest products that influencers encourage you to buy, such as the viral red light masks that have gained popularity recently.

-Its easy to fall victim to the trends, but before you buy, think twice about when and where youd use a product.
-If its going to end up in the back of your makeup drawer after a couple of uses, or, if youre going to need to keep spending to get the full effect, its probably not worth it.
+It’s easy to be swayed by trends, but before purchasing, ask yourself when and where you would actually use the product.
+If it’s likely to be forgotten in the back of your makeup drawer after a few uses, or if you will have to continue spending to realize its benefits, it's potentially not worth your money.

 HOW MUCH DO I REALLY WANT IT?